Flat Bands and Ferrimagnetic Order in Electronically Correlated Dice-Lattice Ribbons: Edge Currents and Edge States

 \subsubsection{Edge Currents in $N \times 4$, $N \times 3$, $N \times 2$ dice ladders}

-For the 4-, 3-, and 2-leg dice ladders, the situation is similar as in the symmetric $N \times N$ cluster: in all cases there are sharply-defined edge currents, as shown in Fig.~\ref{Fig: CC NxM}.
-A technical detail is worth remarking: as we reduce the number of legs we have to adjust the $\lambda$ and $B$ parameters to better achieve the confinement of current to the edges.
-Without this minor parameter adjustment, the edge currents moving left and right, along the two horizontal edges, may develop a non-negligible overlap because they have a finite size near the edge, and then current distortions occur.
-However, even though in some regions of parameter space the edge currents are not as crisp as in Fig.~\ref{Fig: CC NxM} due to overlaps, in all cases investigated the sense of rotation of the currents is always the same and their existence is not in doubt.
-In summary, all ladders behave very similarly to planes when OBC conditions are used along both directions: in all cases clear edge currents develop.
+For the 4-, 3-, and 2-leg dice ladders, results are similar as in the symmetric $12 \times 12$ cluster: in all cases there are sharply-defined edge currents, see Fig.~\ref{Fig: CC NxM}.
+As we reduce the number of legs we adjusted $\lambda$ and $B$ to better achieve the confinement of current to the edges.
+Without this adjustment, the edge currents moving left and right, along the two horizontal edges, develop an overlap because they have a finite width near the edge.
+However, even if in some regions of parameter space the edge currents are not as crisp as in Fig.~\ref{Fig: CC NxM} due to overlaps,

+in all cases the currents sense of rotation is the same and their existence is clear.
+In summary, all ladders behave similarly to planes when OBC conditions are used along both directions: in all cases edge currents develop.

+Together with the presence of currents at the edges, we also observed the presence of charge related to in-gap states localized at the edges.
+Figure~\ref{newfig11} shows the electronic density corresponding to the range of energies inside the gap opened by $B$ between the two flat bands.
+As for the two-dimensional lattice, panel (a), for the dice ribbons, panels (b-d), the in-gap states generated by using OBC$\times$OBC are indeed confined to be ``edge states'' as manifested by the edges' localization of charge.

 \onecolumngrid

 \twocolumngrid